awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 **Important**
 SCPs do ***not*** support the `NotAction` element available for IAM permission policies\.

-For a list of all the services and the actions that they support in both Organizations SCPs and IAM permission policies, see [AWS Service Actions and Condition Context Keys for Use in IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actionsconditions.html) in the *IAM User Guide*\.
+For a list of all the services and the actions that they support in both AWS Organizations SCPs and IAM permission policies, see [AWS Service Actions and Condition Context Keys for Use in IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actionsconditions.html) in the *IAM User Guide*\.

 ## `Resource` Element<a name="scp-syntax-resource"></a>

 You can specify only "\*" in the `Resource` element of an SCP\.
-You cannot specify individual resource ARNs\.
+You can't specify individual resource Amazon Resource Names \(ARNs\)\.

 ## `Principal` Element<a name="scp-syntax-principal"></a>